-One of the most compelling findings in our work over the last few years has been our discovery of deep seated generational differences that mean our society is changing rapidly as the pre-1945 generation reach the end of their lives.
+One of the most compelling findings in our work over the last few years has been our discovery of deep-seated generational differences that means our society is changing rapidly as the pre-1945 generation reach the end of their lives.

 In the past we thought that long term decline in allegiance to political parties might in part reflect “political cross dressing”, the decline of major ideological differences with the rise of New Labour and the broad acceptance of Thatcher’s changes to the economy, and a less class ridden and more heterogeneous society.
 We were wrong.
 All those things are important, but what is actually happening can be seen in data going back to the 1980s.
 By re-analysing decades of data we can see that many changes going on around us are generational.
 The young aren’t revolting any more.

 [embed align="right"]http://gty.im/533971009[/embed] Every successive generation in the UK has been less likely than the one before it to say it always supports the same political party, or that it regards the foundation of the welfare state as one of Britain’s greatest achievements.
 Their views stay different over time – the pre-1945 generation have always said – ever since they were first interviewed in the 1980s by the British Social Attitude Study - that they are party loyal.
 It’s not that tribal allegiances to parties have declined with time, it is that generational shifts mean that the overall pendulum is swinging away from the consensus held by post-war generation.

 The gap between those alive in the 1940s and the current generation of 20-30 somethings is now very marked.
 The young are markedly less homophobic, and laugh at traditional gender roles.
 But they are also more pessimistic – particularly about their own future – in a way that is unprecedented.